 Appointing an auditor for a limited liability company, cooperative, general partnership or limited partnership

-According to the Auditing Act, an auditor must be appointed for a limited liability company, cooperative, general partnership or limited partnership if two of the following conditions were met in the previous financial year and the one immediately preceding it:
+According to the Auditing Act, an auditor can be left unappointed for a limited liability company, cooperative, general partnership or limited partnership if none or at most one of the following conditions were met in the previous financial year and the one immediately preceding it:

 - The balance sheet total came to more than EUR 100,000